ndg63276/alexa-youtube/README.md

 * 22nd August 2018: Fixed a bug where channels turn up in video search results, eg in Play videos by The Beatles.
 * 4th January 2019: Now works in 5 languages, thanks to everyone who helped!
 * 1st February 2019: Live videos don't seem to be working.
 Have updated the list of commands.
-* 3rd February 2019: Live videos fixed on video devices, not audio.
+* 3rd February 2019: Live videos fixed, for Gen 2 devices at least.

 ## Features
 * Play audio from YouTube videos